422 results found

 Khor CS, Elkamel A, Shah N, 2017, Optimization methods for petroleum fields development and production systems: a review, OPTIMIZATION AND ENGINEERING, Vol: 18, Pages: 907-941, ISSN: 1389-4420

-Kucherenko S, Klymenko OV, Shah N, 2017, Sobol' indices for problems defined in non-rectangular domains, Publisher: ELSEVIER SCI LTD
+Klymenko OV, Kucherenko S, Shah N, 2017, Constrained Global Sensitivity Analysis: Sobol' indices for problems in non-rectangular domains, 27th European Symposium on Computer-Aided Process Engineering (ESCAPE), Publisher: ELSEVIER SCIENCE BV, Pages: 151-156, ISSN: 1570-7946

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.